walles/waitinator/README.md

 # TODO

+- Render to an Android app and install on my phone
+- Make a compliant Android icon
+- Don't crash when going to the second screen and then back to the first screen again.
+Right now we crash on the periodic 0.5s timer.
+- Add a reset button somewhere?
+- Add a version / build number somewhere in the UI, verify on both web and Android
 - Hint user to provide more observations if the two ETAs are "too far" apart
 - Make the ETA screen input box not look like crap in Firefox on Android
-- Render to an Android app and install on my phone
 - Bold the lower bound time left number
-- Don't crash when going to the second screen and then back to the first screen again.
-Right now we crash on the periodic 0.5s timer.
 - Enable removing / correcting observations
 - Preserve state even on page reloads
-- Add a reset button somewhere?
 - Adapt app theme to system theme setting: <https://thiagoevoa.medium.com/change-flutter-app-theme-according-to-the-system-theme-mode-c4a63d05128f>
-- Add a version / build number somewhere in the UI

 ## Done